A History of Corsets for Women

 The corset was considered a great asset to make women more attractive and curvaceous.
-Yet it was a torturous contraption that often caused women to faint and possibly deform their bodies.
-No wonder women in early days often retired to their bedrooms in the middle of the day to remove clothing and lie down for awhile.
-No wonder establishments and homes often provided a “fainting room”.
+Yet, it was a torturous contraption that often caused women to faint and possibly deform their bodies.
+No wonder women in the early days often retired to their bedrooms in the middle of the day to remove clothing and lie down for a while.
+No wonder establishments and homes often provided a “fainting room.”

 When wearing a tightly laced corset the waist became tiny, which made the woman's body look more voluptuous.
-The negative side of this caused the woman to breath with the top part of the lungs -- which caused irregular, heavy breathing which caused the bosom to heave rapidly at times.
+The negative side of this caused the woman to breathe with the top part of the lungs, which caused irregular, heavy breathing which caused the bosom to heave rapidly at times.

-Corsets are usually made of a flexible material then stiffened with boning which is inserted into channels sewn in the cloth.
-Sometimes leather is used for the corset -- yes, corsets are still made today.
+Corsets are usually made of a flexible material and then stiffened with boning which is inserted into channels sewn in the cloth.
+Sometimes leather is used for the corset— yes, corsets are still made today.
 Today's corsets are made mostly for fashion and giving the woman more sexual appeal, but these are not as constrictive as the corsets of times past.

 Sometimes, for health reasons and body support, a medical corset made to individual specifications is worn.
 Warehouse workers, both men and women, often wear an elastic support, much like a corset, around the waist to give support to the lower back when lifting and bending often.

 In the 19th century, the boning that stiffened the corset was made from elephant, moose, or whalebone.
 Ivory, wood, or cane was also used, but not as often.
 Then there came the metal ribs or stays which really made the corset stiff.
 How nice that must have been.
 In the late 16th century there were corsets of iron.
 Good grief!